Uniquely Me Board- About Us

 The more you like yourself, the less you are like anyone else.
 Which makes you unique.

 I was born and raised in the Bay Area and moved to Texas in 2006.
 I have two beautiful boys; Nathan and Nicholas.
-Nicholas was diagnosed at birth with TAR Syndrome in 2017.
+Nicholas was diagnosed while pregnant with a limb difference, and at birth with TAR Syndrome in 2017.
 After nearly 20 years in the corporate financial sector I left to care for my family and care for Nicholas during his multiple transfusions and therapies.
 It was time to start a new chapter and we followed our hearts to form this foundation in the hopes to bring people together and help new families as they begin their journey.
 In my spare time I love to listen to music, see movies and spend time with family and friends.

 Jordana is the mother or two spunky and delightful boys and wife to Tom.
 When not spending time with her family, working or volunteering with her different organizations, she likes to travel, read and bake.
 She is honored to be the treasurer for Uniquely Me and is so excited for the organizations beautiful future.